 What do Aviva, TSB and Bobby Axelrod (the hedge fund manager, played by Damien Lewis in Sky’s TV series Billions) have in common?

-They’ve all had a tough few days managing their reputation.
+They’ve all had a tough few days managing their reputation and building a business brand.

 TSB’s IT problems have caused significant difficulties for customers, while Aviva’s replatforming issues have been discussed at great length online by advisers and planners.
 Meanwhile, the fictional Axelrod fights to maintain his reputation in the face of an FBI investigation.